QED1224/Toontown-Resources/README.md

 Gold Rod
 rarity = int(ceil(10 * (1 - pow(X, 1 / (4.3 * 0.85))))) = 9 => X = 0.0002213
 ```
-In order for a Twig Rod to have `rarity = 10`, `diceRoll` needed to be less than 0.000050119.
-But for a Gold Rod to have `rarity = 10`, `diceRoll` needed to be less than 0.0002213.
+In order for a Twig Rod to have `rarity = 10`, `diceRoll` needs to be less than 0.000050119.
+But for a Gold Rod to have `rarity = 10`, `diceRoll` needs to be less than 0.0002213.

-Since `rarity` was determined before picking a fish (and the fish being picked from that `fishList` was done randomly), a Twig Rod had a much lower chance to hit a `rarity` value of 10 than a Gold Rod.
+Since `rarity` is determined before picking a fish (and the fish being picked from that `fishList` is done randomly), a Twig Rod has a much lower chance to hit a `rarity` value of 10 than a Gold Rod.

 # Racing <a name="racing"></a>
 [[back to top](#contents)]

 ## Wall-riding <a name="racing-1"></a>

-"Wall-riding" was a racing technique that maximized the amount of time spent accelerating during a race.
-This was accomplished by decreasing the need to turn — and consequently decelerate — by allowing racers to drive into the bounds of the track.
+"Wall-riding" is a racing technique that maximizes the amount of time spent accelerating during a race.
+This is accomplished by decreasing the need to turn — and consequently decelerate — by allowing racers to drive into the bounds of the track.
 This technique gained widespread notoriety after it was used to win a contest during Toontown’s first Grand Prix Weekend in November of 2006.
 Many deemed it to be cheating as it was (likely) an unintended means of gaining an advantage.

-Wall-riding was most common on Blizzard Boulevard, but it was possible on all tracks and strategically beneficial on all but rural tracks.
+Wall-riding is most common on Blizzard Boulevard, but it is possible on all tracks and strategically beneficial on all but rural tracks.
 In the following sections, we will cover how to apply this technique optimally on a track-by-track basis.

 **Screwball Stadium**: